 To see a list of additional past Advocates click here.

 To read about more about the work of our Advocates click here .

 Founder and Director, Samsara

-Inna is the Founder and Director of Samsara, a feminist organisation based in Indonesia that promotes body autonomy and sexual and reproductive health and rights.
+Hudaya is the Founder and Director of Samsara, a feminist organisation based in Indonesia that promotes body autonomy and sexual and reproductive health and rights.
 In 2007, she founded askinna.com, a website for women seeking abortion services in Indonesia.
 One year later, she set up Indonesia’s first hotline for safe abortion information.
 With Samsara, she works directly with women at the grassroots level.
-Inna also established the SRHR School in Yogyakarta and then expanded the program from Java to East Indonesia through the SRHR Satellite Program.
+Hudaya also established the SRHR School in Yogyakarta and then expanded the program from Java to East Indonesia through the SRHR Satellite Program.
 In 2013, she received a fellowship from Ashoka.

 Project Manager/Art Project Coordinator, Alliance Against LGBT Discrimination (Aleanca)